Employee Health and Safety

 Management of Injuries and Illnesses

-The lost workday rate is the measure of lost and restricted time cases per 100 employees.
+Two of the metrics used for work related illness and injuries are Total Recordable and Lost and Restricted case frequency rates.
+The total recordable injury rate is a measure of the total number of injuries per 100 employees that require medical attention as well as cases resulting in lost or restricted time while the lost workday rate is the measure of lost and restricted time cases per 100 employees.
 Because a common base and a specific period of time are involved, these rates are useful in determining both problem areas and progress in preventing work related injuries and illnesses.

-The Unisys lost and restricted workday rate has been on a downward trend over the past ten years.
-In 2020, the lost and restricted rate for all Unisys U.S. sites was 0.26 cases per 100 workers.
+The Unisys total recordable and lost and restricted workday rates have been on a downward trend over the past ten years.
+In 2020, the total recordable rate was 0.30 while the lost and restricted rate for all Unisys U.S. sites was 0.26 cases per 100 workers.
 Unisys Safety and Health professionals manage injury and illness data to ensure that work activities that may pose a potential to impact an employee's well-being present a minimal amount of risk.